 PANews

-This article is approximately 823 words,and reading the entire article takes about 2 minutes
+This article is about 1337 words, reading the full article takes about 2 minutes

 Arbitrum’s Long-Term Incentive Pilot Program (LTIPP) grants total approximately $30 million, with most projects funded through September.